Saturday, 28 December 2019

 For one month therefore, I will make an extra effort to avoid seeing/hearing/speaking evil, meaning no negativity in life as far as possible.
 It is my plan to avoid reading the news where possible and also to completely avoid getting drawn into any debates with people on religion or politics.
 Everyone on this planet is entitled to have their own view on religion/politics etc and there is absolutely no point in trying to argue with anybody.
 Live and let live as the saying goes.

 During this one month, I will also make an extra effort to do japa in a disciplined way, do kirtan daily along with some asana and pranayama.
 I will also keep mauna (vow of silence) regularly and make an extra effort to have a healthy lifestyle (go to bed early, wake early, exercise daily).
 I am hopeful that this one month spiritual exercise (from May 7 to June 6 inclusive) will help deepen my spiritual practice and give me more peace and bliss.
-This will also be a time of more dedication of japa and kirtan for world peace along with inner peace.
+This will also be a time of more dedication to japa and kirtan for world peace along with inner peace.

 Hari Aum Tat Sat

-Monday 22 April 2019
+Monday, 22 April 2019

 Finding peace in unpeaceful times